llpeterson/internetworking/impl.md

 Moreover, this upper bound assumes that moving data is the only problem.
-This is a fair approximation for long packets but a bad one when packets are short, which the worst-case situation switch designers have to plan for.
-In the latter case, the cost of processing each packet—parsing its header and deciding which output link to transmit it on—is likely to dominate.
-Header processing is the second potential bottleneck.
+This is a fair approximation for long packets but a bad one when packets are short, which is the worst-case situation switch designers have to plan for.
+With minimum-sized packets, the cost of processing each packet—parsing its header and deciding which output link to transmit it on—is likely to dominate, and potentially become a bottleneck.
 Suppose, for example, that a processor can perform all the necessary processing to switch 40 million packets each second.
 This is sometimes called the packet per second (pps) rate.
-If the average packet is short, say, 64 bytes, this would imply
+If the average packet is 64 bytes, this would imply

 {% center %} Throughput = pps x BitsPerPacket {% endcenter %}